Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Configuration Encryption

-Sensitive configuration options will be stored in Azure Key Vault.
+Sensitive configuration options will be stored in Azure Key Vault and protected by Hardware Security Modules.

 ### Point-to-Site VPN

-We will utilize a [Virtual Network Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways) to establish a VPN between individual Milliman computers and our Azure infrastructure.
+We utilize a [Virtual Network Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways) to establish a VPN between individual Milliman computers and our Azure infrastructure.
 This gateway will ensure traffic between Milliman's network and our infrastructure is encrypted at all times, providing another layer of security for administrative tasks.

 Access to the VPN is controlled by the Azure administrators and is only granted on an as-needed basis.

 ### Virtual Network Isolation

-We will utilize Azure Virtual Networks to isolate our Azure resources from each other and allow traffic to flow between networks only as needed.
+We utilize Azure Virtual Networks to isolate our Azure resources from each other and allow traffic to flow between networks only as needed.

 The below table maps out Peering arrangements between the virtual networks.